SkynetLabs/skynet-kernel/libs/libkmodule/README.md

 can all be used to complete messages.
 At least for getting started, the most important elements of the activeQuery object are `accept`, `reject`, and `callerInput`.

+// question: sounds like "accept" could be called "resolve" like in promises

 `accept` is a function which will provide a successful response to the caller.
 Best practice is actually to return an object instead of a basic value like a